 NOTE: Existing MUMPS cross-references on the NAME COMPONENTS file (#20) already exist to update the associated name field on the source file if the components are edited.

-Format UPDCOMP^XLFNAME2(file,[.]record,field,[.]name[,ptrfield]
+UPDCOMP^XLFNAME2(file,[.]record,field,[.]name[,ptrfield] Format that contains the name.

 [,ptrval])

 Input Parameters file: (required) The number of the file or Multiple (the "source file")